WhySoBad/hyprland-preview-share-picker/README.md

   # command to run for region selection
   # the output needs to be in the <output>@<x>,<y>,<w>,<h> (e.g. DP-3@2789,436,756,576) format
   command: slurp -f '%o@%x,%y,%w,%h'

+# hide the token restore checkbox and use the default value instead
+hide_token_restore: false
 ```

 <details>